Let’s Make The Easiest Flavor Bomb Ever

 Homemade Garlic Confit

 Once you make your first batch of garlic confit I promise you will make it over and over again.
 Im already on my second jar and it hasn’t even been 6 months.
 One of the best things to have as a snack or breakfast is a piece of freshly made sourdough bread with a confined garlic clove smashed right on top.
 I promise is the best thing ever!!

-Once the garlic is super tender and darker in color, shut the heat off and let it cool down before pouring everything into a glass jar.
-Store in the fridge for up to 4 months.
+- Once the garlic is super tender and darker in color, shut the heat off and let it cool down before pouring everything into a glass jar.
+Store in the fridge for no more than 1 week.

 Super Garlicky Garlic Knots